-Cathie James, Master of Ceremonies, offers this brief liturgical guide
+Cathie James, Master of Ceremonies, offers this brief liturgical guide for our Easter worship:-

 Pictures by David Beresford